Maybe it's time to examine the things 'they say'

 Stop basing your financial decisions on what "they" think you should be doing.
 Financial worries are the biggest cause of stress for Americans, leading to all sorts of physical and emotional problems.
 These worries are almost always avoidable, but many choose the worries over the common sense.

 The point of this story is not that you should never spend any money on anything.
 The point is that it is important that you decide whether or not spending your time or money some particular way is a good idea for your family.
 Keep in mind that when "they" tell you that you should do something, "they" are often trying to sell you something you don't really need.

 Whenever you find yourself reflecting on your life and you realize you are doing something because "they" expect you to do it, tell "them" to butt out of your life, decide yourself what is really best for you and your family and do it!

 Jill Cooper is a frugal living expert and the co-editor of LivingOnADime.com.
 As a single mother of two, Jill Cooper started her own business without any capital and paid off $35,000 debt in 5 years on $1,000 a month income.

 Take the Next Step

-- Achieving Balance in Your Family may be tough, but it's worth it.
-From FamilyCorner.com
+- Start taking the steps to achieve financial balance in your family.
+It may be tough, but it's worth it.